When is Sweet Magnolias season 2 on Netflix?

 Fans are desperate for more of this drama about three lifelong friends in South Carolina.

-Sweet Magnolias has been a sensation on Netflix, racing up the most-watched list to claim the top spot in several countries.
-And with season one having ended on a cliffhanger, fans are desperate for more.
+Sweet Magnolias season one ended on a huge cliffhanger, with fans clamouring to learn what’s happened to the central characters.

+Series two hasn’t yet been confirmed, but there are plenty of questions left unanswered – and a potential character death to reckon with…

-The drama is based on a popular series of novels by author Sheryll Woods, who also serves as an executive producer on the series.
-It follows a trio of women who have been best friends since childhood: Maddie (Joanna Garcia Swisher), Helen (Heather headley), and Dana Sue (Brook Elliott).
+The Netflix drama, based on a popular series of novels by author Sheryll Woods, follows a trio of women who have been best friends since childhood: Maddie (Joanna Garcia Swisher), Helen (Heather Headley), and Dana Sue (Brook Elliott).

 Will there be a season 2 of Sweet Magnolias?